 Eat: Pretty much any noodle dish.
 Top picks include Morioka Reimen (a cold ramen), Morioka Jajamen (thick udon-like noodles) and wanko soba—which is served in tiny bowls.

-Get there: Morioka Station is just over two hours from Tokyo Station on the shinkansen, with (one-way) tickets going for about ¥14,840.
-You can reserve a ticket from Tokyo to Shizukuishi, from where you can access Mount Iwate and Ryusendo, online.
+Get there: Morioka Station is just over two hours from Tokyo Station on the Shinkansen, with one-way tickets going for about ¥20,375.
+From there you can connect to Shizukuishi from where you can access Mount Iwate and Ryusendo

 Again we say it; a JR Pass is the cheapo shizzle, giving you virtually unlimited bullet train access all over the country.
 If you can get one, get one!
 It will save you thousands.
 The Seishun 18 pass is another way to travel on a budget, but it does limit you to slow trains (no Shinkansen or expresses, sorry).
 An alternative is to take a bus from Tokyo to Morioka.
 Flights are not an option unless you’re traveling from somewhere further afield, like Osaka.